Employers

 Different to a disciplinary process

-Managing a performance issue is different to managing a misconduct issue.
+Managing a performance issue is different to managing a issue.
 Performance management — not disciplinary action — is needed to fix most performance issues.

 Disciplinary action is appropriate in the case of an employee’s misconduct.
 It’s important to use the correct process for the issue you have with your employee.